Updated: Oct 28, 2020

 Decentralized Finance (DeFI) is just one example of this, where Blockchain start-ups are giving the new FinTech Neo Banks a run for their money through a combination of Blockchain technology, crypto assets like stablecoins, and a burgeoning ecosystem that is now building on top of the earlier layers of technology innovation in this space.

 2. Tokens and digital assets have been used in open/public and permissionless applications for a while now.
 Some have resulted in concerns, such as ICOs.
 However, they should be paid attention to and offer incredible value to those consulting or leading businesses in regulated industries (i.e., Health, Finance, etc. that must comply with HIPAA, AML/KYC, securities regulations, etc.).
-The work being done under the Enterprise Ethereum Alliance’s Token Taxonomy Initiative with partners from enterprise-focused DLT communities is some indication to skeptics that tokens can have value in other, hybrid and enterprise applications of Blockchain; also, this space continues to evolve to offer better compliance, i.e., Non-Fungible Tokens (NFT).
+The work being done under the Enterprise Ethereum Alliance’s Token Taxonomy Initiative with partners from enterprise-focused DLT communities is some indication to skeptics that tokens can have value in enterprise applications of Blockchain; also, this space continues to evolve to offer better compliance, i.e., Non-Fungible Tokens (NFT).

 3. While the area of FinTech is broader and Blockchain would be a subset of it, it is important to realize that Blockchain is disrupting the FinTechs themselves also!
-You can see this in the emergence of crypto-centered NeoBanks (like Juno, Linen, and Dharma), that are competing against their fiat-only cousins though open lending via collateralized stablecoins.
+You can see this in the emergence of crypto-centered NeoBanks (like Juno, Linen, and Dharma), that are competing against their fiat-only cousins through open lending via collateralized stablecoins.

-4. Of course, before you get into these areas of emerging growth, you should learn and get as much understanding of the broad scope of Blockchain, cryptocurrencies and Digital Assets as quickly as possible and then specialize as you see fit.
+Of course, before you get into these areas of emerging growth, you should learn and get as much understanding of the broad scope of Blockchain, cryptocurrencies and Digital Assets as quickly as possible and then specialize as you see fit.

 Irrespective of what your background (tech/non-tech) and industry focus is, start with learning about Blockchain, cryptocurrencies and tokens.
 There are many options for online and in-class courses from free ones to professional grade courses.
 If you really want to start quickly, pay for the premium business professional focused courses.
 Based on a review of some of the globally top ranked Blockchain certification courses you can determine for yourself which one suits you better.

 Then, you can start to specialize in the industry you are in, for instance, if you practice securities law, understand the implications and legal precedence being applied.
 Learn about Blockchain and its applications from a broad perspective.
 You can do this on - perhaps focusing more on the crypto, digital assets, and financial transactions side of things as these will be important.
 Also, smart contracts are an important consideration here.
-Depending on where you want to focus a better understanding of Ethereum and its smart contract environment and some of the popular tokens like ERC 20 and emerging NFTs would be important to learn
+Depending on where you want to focus, a better understanding of Ethereum and its smart contract environment and some of the popular tokens and emerging NFTs would be important to learn

-More technology-focused professionals and leaders such as technical product managers, solutions architects, CIOs, CTOs - you need to dig deeper into the technology, developer and vendor ecosystems, smart contracts, and depending on your needs further into things like identity management, governance, privacy and security, etc.
+More technology-focused professionals and leaders such as technical product managers, solutions architects, CIOs, CTOs - need to dig deeper into the technology, developer and vendor ecosystems, smart contracts, and depending on your needs further into things like identity management, governance, privacy and security, etc.